 The president of the Internet Association, a trade group that represents Amazon, told the Washington Post, “The internet industry is deeply concerned with the implications of President Trump’s executive order limiting immigration and movement into the United States.”

 Kingston, by comparison, told CNN’s Poppy Harlow of the ban: “I don’t think it’s a bad thing.
 I think it’s a step forward in trying to organize our border security.”

 He continued: “Refugees in general have often been the cloak under which terrorists do move from country to country.”
-The United Nations says there is no evidence that migration leads to increased terrorism, and no refugee has committed an act of terror in the United States since 9/11.
+The United Nations says there is no evidence that migration leads to increased terrorism.

 In 2016, Kingston and others from Squire Patton Boggs also lobbied for the Los Angeles 2024 Exploratory Committee, the group attempting to bring the Olympics—and athletes from all over the world, Muslim countries included—to LA.
 The firm appears to have ended that relationship at the end of 2016.
 It made $80,000 from the client last year.

 Large law firms and corporations have made a point in recent years to implement policies promoting diversity and inclusivity.
 Squire Patton Boggs is no exception.
 On its website, it says: “Diversity comes naturally to us … each year our lawyers spend countless hours collaborating with colleagues across a variety of geographies, languages and cultures to find optimal solutions for clients.”
 The firm has offices in the predominantly Muslim countries of Saudi Arabia, the United Arab Emirates, and Qatar.

 Washingtonian has contacted Squire Patton Boggs, asking whether Kingston’s views represent those of the firm, and whether the firm is concerned about the views of one of its principals alienating clients.
 We will update this story if we hear back.